 Infection and Pus Formation

-Though rare, hemorrhoids can become infected, leading to abscesses and pus formation.
+Though rare, haemorrhoids can become infected, leading to abscesses and pus formation.
 Symptoms such as fever, severe pain, and drainage of pus from the rectal area require immediate medical evaluation.
 An untreated infection can lead to more serious health issues.

 When should you see a doctor for a piles issue?